 5. Maintain healthy blood sugar balance and healthy weight.

-Aside from sugar causing numerous other health problems, eating it leads to insulin spikes.
+causing numerous other health problems, eating it leads to insulin spikes.
 Insulin leads to storage of body fat, and body fat is one of the sites of estrogen production in the body.
 Excess estrogen is a problem for women predisposed to estrogen receptor positive breast cancers.
 See my blog, Balance Your Blood Sugar with 4 Easy Habits.

 6. Nurture your natural detox systems.